 LiveTrack & MapShare Options:

-Now when it comes to sharing your track to other people, you’ve actually got two options: Garmin LiveTrack and Garmin MapShare.
+Now, when it comes to sharing your track with other people, you actually have two options: Garmin LiveTrack and Garmin MapShare.
 For many years, Garmin MapShare was the only option, but starting recently, you can now choose whether you want to use LiveTrack or MapShare, and even switch back and forth between them.

 In general, I find LiveTrack a *FAR* better experience for my friends and family, in terms of following along.
 It’s much simpler and easier to use, and a much cleaner experience.
 Here’s an example of a MapShare page: